Bicycles when few people had cars

 When I was growing up in the early 1940s, bicycles were the only way to get around without having to rely on buses or trains.
 Motorised vehicles did exist but because it was wartime, petrol was for essential work only.
 So right up to around the end of the 1950s it was expected that children and young adults owned bicycles.
-Plenty of older people did too, and deliveries, were often made by bicycle.
+Plenty of older people did too.